Skip to main content

 Terms of Service

-By accessing the Service, you acknowledge that you have read and understand these Terms, and that you agree to be bound them.
-If you do not agree to be bound by these Terms, do not access the Service.
+If you do not agree to be bound by these Terms, do not access or use the Services.

 PLEASE NOTE THAT BY AGREEING TO THESE TERMS, YOU AGREE TO RESOLVE ALL DISPUTES THROUGH BINDING INDIVIDUAL ARBITRATION, AND YOU WAIVE YOUR RIGHT TO PARTICIPATE IN A CLASS ACTION LAWSUIT OR CLASS-WIDE ARBITRATION AS FURTHER DESCRIBED IN SECTION 9 – GOVERNING LAW; DISPUTE RESOLUTION.